hrahman12/Scale-Me-Maybe/README.md

 ## How It Works

 Beginning with an unknown cell strain, we systematically explore parameter combinations through automated cell passaging on the workcell, measuring biological outcomes to identify growth-optimizing versus detrimental parameters.
-Our Design of Experiments combined with ML methodology employs an explore-exploit approach to iteratively converge on optimal growth conditions.
+Our Design of Experiments combined with ML methodology employs and explore-exploit approach to iteratively converge on optimal growth conditions.

 ## Key Features